This blog was updated on June 21st, 2020 to reflect on the several changes made to Microsoft Teams over the year.

-Working with Office 365 adoption we often get asked about Microsoft Teams – what are the pros and cons?
+Working with Microsoft 365 (Office 365) adoption we often get asked about Microsoft Teams – what are the pros and cons?
 Should we start using it – How do we explain it to our users.
-For many organizations that are already onboard the Office 365 journey, the question is not if, it is when and how.
+For many organizations that are already onboard the Microsoft 365 journey, the question is not if, it is when and how.
 Microsoft has made a strategic decision on Teams as the application for intelligent communication, discontinuing their investments in Skype for Business.
 But people don’t like being pushed into using something unless they see the benefits of doing so.
 What are the advantages of moving to Microsoft Teams?

 The Benefits and Disadvantages of Microsoft Teams

-In April last year, we wrote an article called, “Is your organization ready for Microsoft Teams?”
-In the blog post, we listed some of the benefits and some of the disadvantages with Microsoft Teams.
+In April 2018, we wrote an article called, “Is your organization ready for Microsoft Teams?”
+In the blog post, we listed some of the benefits and some of the disadvantages of Microsoft Teams.
 These points are still valid, but they focus more on the pros and cons of the application itself.
 In this blog post, I’d like to focus on the pros and cons of Microsoft Teams from a business perspective.

 Pros of Microsoft Teams

 1. Productivity gains and enriched communication

-The breadth of collaboration tools offered in Office 365 can often leave users disoriented.
+The breadth of collaboration tools offered in Microsoft 365 can often leave users disoriented.
 Teams increases productivity by making all your collaboration– conversations, chats, online meetings, shared files, tasks, etc. available in one single app and one single interface.
 In addition to the widely used apps from Microsoft, you have a wide range of 3rd party apps that integrate into Teams so that your users never have to leave the Teams app to get their work done.

-Since Teams is a newly developed application without any legacy, it enables a more modern form of communication out of the box– with support for likes, gifs, emoticons, live link previews, etc. that enriches your communication.
+Since Teams is developed by Microsoft from scratch without any legacy, it enables a more modern form of communication out of the box– with support for likes, gifs, emoticons, live link previews, etc. that enriches your communication.